dineshresearch/electric_car/README.md

 ## Model Performance
+This data is highly imbalanced.
+Electric vehicles are only charging 2.5% of the time.
+As a result, a model that is highly accurate is not necessarily a good model because it might never predict that an electric vehicle is charging and still be 97.5% accurate.
+Therefore, several model metrics other than accuracy must be examined to truly determine the quality of the model.
+The metrics that I decided to examine in addition to accuracy are precision, recall, F1 score, and the Matthews correlation coefficient (MCC).

+#### Logistic Regression
 <img src="images/model_metrics/logistic_regression_model_metrics.png" width="1000" height = "600" />

+#### Linear Discriminant Analysis
 <img src="images/model_metrics/lda_model_metrics.png" width="1000" height = "600" />

+#### Gradient Boost
 <img src="images/model_metrics/gradient_boost_model_metrics.png" width="1000" height = "600" />

+#### Random Forest
 <img src="images/model_metrics/random_forest_model_metrics.png" width="1000" height = "600" />

+#### ROC Curve
 <img src="images/model_metrics/roc_curve.png" width="1000" height = "600" />